Thinking of switching to Visible? Here's what you need to know.

 Visible Deals

-When you bring your number to Visible, you can get a prepaid Visa or Samsung credit card from $50 up to $200.
-If you bring your own phone, you can get a $100 prepaid Mastercard virtual account.
-If you purchase a phone like the Pixel 5 from Visible, you can get a $200 prepaid Mastercard virtual account.
-Samsung phones like the Galaxy S21 also come with $200 though it's delivered as a Samsung Gift Credit.
+When you bring your number to Visible and purchase an eligible phone, you can get a prepaid Visa or Samsung gift card from $50 up to $200.
+If you bring your own phone, you can get a $100 gift card of your choice.
+If you purchase a phone like the iPhone 12 Pro from Visible, you can get a $200 prepaid Mastercard virtual account.
+Samsung phones like the Galaxy S21 also come with up to $200 though it's delivered as a Samsung Gift Credit.

-Not all phones are included in the promotion, so make sure the phone you're considering is on the list before checking out.
+You can also get a free pair of Google Pixel Buds A-Series or other popular earbuds by purchasing a new eligible phone.
+But keep in mind not all phones are included in these promotions, so make sure the phone you're considering is on the list before checking out.
 Visible will show you this information during your sign-up and checkout.

 If you're already a Visible customer and want to reduce your monthly bill, you can refer other people to Visible.
 If they sign up using your code, your next bill will be just $5.
-You can refer up to 12 people at once so if you can sign up enough people, you can get the whole year for just $5 per month.
+You can refer up to 12 people at once, so you can get the whole year for just $5 per month if you can sign up enough people.

 We may earn a commission for purchases using our links.
 Learn more.